 Capitalism is patriarchal; bring them both down

-- End poverty pay and insecure work
+- End poverty pay and insecure work, which creates a gender pay gap.

-- End the burden of unpaid labour
+- End the burden of unpaid, gendered labour in vital areas such as care.

-- End abuse and violence in Scotland
+- End abuse and violence against women in Scotland.

 In our pursuit of an equal Scotland without exploitation, we recognise the importance of rejecting classed power structures revolving around patriarchal, homophobic, or racist ideologies.
 We share your need to confront them actively and directly, which is why the Scottish Socialist Party was the first party in Scotland to require gender-balanced candidate lists in the early 2000s.